kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 ### We'll create a soccer team page.
 A common example and good use of creating a new custom post type is creating a portfolio.
 You have one page highlighting all your portfolio pieces and one page that shows the singular portfolio piece.

-As a take on this concept we'll create a page that shows several famous soccer players.
+As a take on this concept we'll create a page that shows famous soccer players.
 When you click on the player, you go to a page that has their photo and information about them.

 ### Custom Post Types